AEP7/Spam-a-Scam/README.md

 3. Modify the `times` variable to specify the number of POST requests you want to send.

+4. Modify the `payload_email` and `payload_password` variables to specify the data structure of the payload.

-4. Run the notebook cell by cell.
+5. Run the notebook cell by cell.

 The notebook will send the specified number of POST requests with random data to the target URL.
 If a request is successful (HTTP status code 200), it will be indicated in the notebook's output.
 Otherwise, the HTTP status code indicating the failure will be displayed.